test FAQ section met JASON

 - Accommodations FAQ

-The two most popular options are hotels and vacation rentals.
-There is also the middle-of-the-road option of spending your nights at a bed and breakfast, though these are slightly less common on the island.
+The two most popular options in Hawaii are hotels and vacation rentals.
+There is also the middle-of-the-road option of spending your nights at a bed and breakfast, though these are slightly less common on the island, and tend to be more pricey.
 If you are looking for accommodation options in a specific area of the Big Island, you can jump through to the following pages:

 Note that on the Big Island, apartments, condominiums and homes are eligible to be operated as vacation rentals if they are located in areas zoned for such use or they have obtained the required authorization(s) from the State & County of Hawaii.
 We recommended that you confirm with the owner or manager that the property is operating in compliance with all applicable laws before booking.